robertblackwell/lr_wx_plugin/readme.md

-# Lightroom Classic Export plugin
+# Lightroom Classic Export plugins

-This project is Lightroom Classic plugin in the form of an __Export Service Provider__ to make it easier to export photos from LrClassic for one of my web sites.
+This project has 3 Lightroom Classic plugins whose purpose is to assist in the export of photo albums for one of my web sites.

+## website background and objective

 The website in question is a blog and photos are used extensively in individual blog posts, and in addition the site includes photo galleries that are independent of posts.